sojinantony01/react-cron-generator/README.md

 ## Getting Started

 Package helps to build linux scheduler cron expression.

-Make sure you have include bootstrap in your project
+Make sure you have include bootstrap(4.x) in your project.

+For old bootstrap(3.x) version support, please use cron generator version "1.2.12"

 ```